 Under IFRS, proceeds from the issuance of flow-through shares are segregated as follows: the estimated premium investors pay for the flow-through feature, if any, is recorded as a flow-through tax liability; and, the remaining net proceeds are recorded as share capital.
-Upon renunciation of the tax benefits associated with the related expenditures and as qualifying expenditures are incurred, a deferred tax liability is recognized and the flow-through tax liability is reversed with any difference being recorded as a deferred tax recovery (expense).
+Upon renunciation of the tax benefits associated with the related expenditures and as qualifying expenditures are incurred, a deferred tax liability is recognized and the flow-through premium liability is reversed.
+The flow-through premium liability is recorded as other income.
+The deferred tax liability is recorded as a deferred tax expense.
 To the extent that suitable deferred tax assets are available, the Company will reduce the deferred tax liability and record a deferred tax recovery.

-At the Transition Date, accounts payable and accrued liabilities increased by \$32,500, share capital decreased by \$254,600 and deficit (deferred tax recovery in prior years) decreased by \$222,100.
-At February 28, 2011 and November 30, 2011, share capital and deficit increased by \$57,900.
+At the Transition Date, accounts payable and accrued liabilities increased by \$32,500, share capital decreased by \$254,600 and deficit decreased by \$222,100.
+At November 30, 2011, share capital and deficit increased by \$57,900.